 3 Massai warriors initiates receiving Elders Blessing, Kenya

 Given the rowdy nature of most Nigeria’s markets, it is usually an unpleasant place to visit.
-There is nothing like leisurely browsing the isles because they are disorganised, they are rather avoided unless for important reasons.
+There is nothing like leisurely browsing the aisles because they are disorganized.
+Most people avoid them if they can (?)they are rather avoided unless for important reasons.

 The entrance to a typical Nigerian market